 What can we learn from this?
 While one of the best steps toward protecting your long-term cardiovascular health is maintaining a healthy weight, this study shows that it's more complicated than that.
 Much like how we've learned that losing weight is more complicated than calories in and calories out, we're learning that preventing heart disease is about more than just maintaining a healthy weight.

 So what can you do to make sure you're holding your weight in the healthiest place possible?
 We already know that belly fat is connected to our hormones.
-More specifically, research has directly connected accumulation of abdominal fat to how stressed we are; one study even found that women with high levels of visceral fat had a larger cortisol spike in response to stress as well as for a full hour after the stressful event.
+More specifically, research has directly connected1 accumulation of abdominal fat to how stressed we are; one study even found that women with high levels of visceral fat had a larger cortisol spike1 in response to stress as well as for a full hour after the stressful event.

 Knowing this, a good first step to protecting yourself against belly fat is to take daily action to mitigate your stress levels.
 This could include meditation, yoga (try this 15-minute flow for stress and anxiety), or another mindfulness-based stress reduction practices, like journaling.
 According to Will Cole, D.C., IFMCP, a functional medicine expert and mbg Collective member, adaptogenic herbs are a great place to turn to reduce stress.
-"Some of my favorites for rebalancing cortisol and easing HPA-axis dysfunction are licorice root, ashwagandha, schisandra, and cordyceps.
+"Some of my favorites for rebalancing cortisol and easing HPA-axis dysfunction are licorice root2, ashwagandha, schisandra3, and cordyceps.
 Find these in powdered form, and add to your teas, smoothies, or coffee," he explained.